gersteinlab/Frustration/README.md

 This workflow consist of three steps for evaluating changes in frustration:

-1) Parsing VAT output of all SNVs to etxract residue position and residue identity for the mutated residue on protein sequence --- parseVatOut.py
+**1) Parsing VAT output of all SNVs to etxract residue position and residue identity for the mutated residue on protein sequence --- parseVatOut.py**

 Usage:

-  parseVatOut.py -d dataResourceFile -v vatOutputFile -b bioMartFile -type snpType
+  **parseVatOut.py -d dataResourceFile -v vatOutputFile -b bioMartFile -type snpType**

   parseVatOut.py (-h | --help)